kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 - QC reads with gbsqc_
 - Detect loci and call variants *de novo* using Stacks_
 - Plot PCoA of SNP matrix

+[MRC: insert sample plot to motivate the efforts]

 Data
 ----